Look, Photoshop rules, but there are some pretty decent alternatives to Adobe’s platform — and some of them are even free.

 Just, of course, be aware that it’s not anywhere near as in-depth as some of the other photo editing software on this list.
 Canva’s free version doesn’t allow you to snip objects and make them transparent, but it does offer one of the best easy-to-use photo editors out there.
 Canva is available on Android, iOS, macOS, Windows and Linux.
 A paid version is available for $12.99 per month or $119.99 per year.

 Capture One (For a breath of fresh air from Adobe)

 Another Photoshop alternative is Capture One, which does pretty much everything Photoshop does.
 Although it’s not as user-friendly to begin with, it can be customised to fit your editing needs.
 It even has customisable keyboard shortcuts for getting around quickly.

 Additionally, RAW files are supported and the application is available on Windows PCs or MacOS.
 You can download a free trial today, or buy it outright for $300.
 A monthly subscription is also available for $24 per month, or $179 per year.

 Pixlr (If you want a basic browser-based image editor)

-The last Photoshop alternative on our list is Pixlr, a browser-based image editor like Canva with deeper Photoshop-like functionality.
+The last app on our list of Photoshop alternatives on our list is Pixlr, a browser-based image editor like Canva with deeper Photoshop-like functionality.
 Free and not resource-intensive, Pixlr does some of the basic features you might want out of Photoshop, like background removal, layers and transparency.
 That being said, it offers less advanced features and keyboard shortcuts.